sushmaakoju/study-work-reports/university-of-colorado-boulder/README.md

 ### 6. Information Visualization INFO VIZ 5602, Prof. Abram Handler, Spring 2022

-<a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-Analyzing_tools_for_Visualizing_Deep_learning_Models_for_Natural_Language_text___info_viz_project_report.pdf">Visualizing Deep learning Models for Natural Language Processing tasks: INFO VIZ 5602 Project Report</a>
+<a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-Analyzing_tools_for_Visualizing_Deep_learning_Models_for_Natural_Language_text___info_viz_project_report.pdf">Visualizing Deep Learning Models for Natural Language Processing tasks: INFO VIZ 5602 Project Report</a>

 <a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-INFO%20VIZ%205602%20Weekly%20Journal.pdf">Class notes + required Weekly Journal </a>

 ### 7. Big Data Architecture, ATLS 5241: Gregory Greenstreet, Brian Newsom, Spring 2022

-This project is for demonstrating the concepts from Big Data Arhcitecture class: Google Cloud and industry best practices for deplyoment.
-This was part of the Big Data Architecture course during my Masters in Data Science at University of Colorado Boulder, Spring 2022.
-The Big Data Architecture course only focusses on deployment, cloud environments and developing apis along with industry best practices.
+This project is for demonstrating the concepts from the Big Data Architecture class: Google Cloud and industry best practices for deployment.
+This was part of the Big Data Architecture course during my Masters in Data Science at the University of Colorado Boulder, Spring 2022.
+The Big Data Architecture course only focuses on deployment, cloud environments, and developing APIs along with industry best practices.

 #### My research goal and learning goals
 It was an exploratory self-study to learn about Theorem Provers and Turing Completeness. - Self-learning goal.